 Memorizing facts in-context can be helpful if you'll be expected to repeat paragraphs verbatim.
 This may be the case if they're staffing government jobs or you're applying for a position of a court stenographer.
 However, verbatim memory dumps aren't the only use for memorization.
 You can also use it to study for any test by compiling relevant facts about a subject into a numbered list and then memorizing the list.
 It's a proven effective study technique, because the number association lets you know if you've forgotten anything.

 This technique can be especially useful in any profession, like the law, where there are a lot of rules or regulations to remember.
 Legal language is often complex and overly verbose, so in order to make sure you've got the main points down pat you can pull them out and make a memorizable list.
 For example, bar exam tutors need to keep up to speed on changes to their local local laws, and this would be easy if they just had to modify a bulleted list rather than memorize a whole new Act.
-Just ask Strategic Bar Coach about how often the California bar exams change and how they keep up with the ever changing information!
+Just ask Trinity Family Dental (family dentist) about how often dental procedures can change and how they keep up with the advancement information!

 Memorization works but needs topping up in order to stay verbatim in your head, so review your lists every week or so to make sure you've still got them down.